 Any function is permitted to destroy the contents of a scratch register.
-If a function needs the register value after a call to another function, it must store it during the call, for example on the stack.
+If a function needs the register value after a call to another function, it must store it during the call, for example, on the stack.

 Any of the registers R0 to R3, and R12, can be used as a scratch register by the function.

-Note that R12 is a scratch register also when calling between assembler functions only because of automatically inserted instructions for veneers.
+Note: R12 is also a scratch register when calling between assembler functions because of automatically inserted instructions for veneers.